 How reliable is the data in the feed?

 If a supplier goes through the trouble of building and providing a feed, they usually put emphasis on ensuring it is accurate, however you can never be sure.
 At Inventory Source, we monitor the feeds daily, and if they become inactive or are reported inaccurate, we typically remove them from our directory.
-However, if you are searching on your own, you will simply need to do some research and keep an eye on the feed in the beginning.
+However, if you are searching on your own without a dropship automation solution, you will simply need to do some research and keep an eye on the feed in the beginning.

 Uploading your Inventory Feed